johnjakehill/planets/README.md

-# planets is a repository for mars project
+planets is a repository for Halloween monsters makinga base on mars